kcarnold/cs344/content/units/06recap/mini-proj.md

 Specifically:

 - Train a model to label the MNIST handwritten digits
+  - First, try to predict the digit as a *regression* task using Mean Squared Error loss.
+Analyze the results of this exercise.
+  - Then, try to predict the digit as a *classification* task, using cross-entropy loss.
 - Evaluate the accuracy on the test set.
 - Compare two different models: a single layer (logistic regression) model and a two-layer model with 30 hidden dimensions and ReLU activation.